-For example, SwipeClock users would see that biometric data is deleted at the instant that an employee is deleted or inactivated from the system.
+For example, SwipeClock users would see that finger or facial scanning data is deleted at the instant that an employee is deleted or inactivated from the system.
 However, employee and payroll information is retained for at least 3 years after the employee is terminated from the system.
 Data can be set for longer or shorter retention.
 It happens automatically once the parameters are set.

 On-Premise: Data retention, backup, and destruction must be managed locally.
 IT and HR must have a set policy and be diligent about enforcing that policy.
 Backups must set up and done.
 Data deletion (as required by many state employment laws) must also be scheduled and completed.
 Company emergencies, events, and other distractions often get in the way of this quiet but important compliance requirement.